status-im/handbook.status.im/src/finance/getting-paid.md

 # 💰 Getting paid

-The current contributor payments process uses PDF invoices sent to the Finance team to get paid.
-Here you'll find helpful information about this process' specific deadlines and formats requirements to meet to get compensated correctly on time.
+As a Contributor, you need to send your PDF invoice to the Billing inbox.
+Here you'll find helpful information about deadlines, formats and other requirements to get compensated correctly on time.

 ## Invoices due date